Cal Raleigh Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective nine K/9, the ninth-best in the league.

-- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.78).
+- The Astros have the third-ranked team ERA across all league pitching staffs (3.76).

-- France (9-3 with a 2.74 ERA and 73 strikeouts in 102 2/3 innings pitched) looks for his 10th win when he gets the start for the Astros, his 17th of the season.
+- Valdez (9-8) is aiming for his 10th victory when he takes the mound for the Astros in his 24th start of the season.
+He's put together a 3.31 ERA in 149 2/3 innings pitched, with 148 strikeouts.

-- The righty's most recent time out came on Saturday against the Los Angeles Angels, when he threw seven innings, surrendering two earned runs while allowing four hits.
+- The left-hander last pitched on Monday against the Miami Marlins, when he threw 7 2/3 innings, allowing three earned runs while giving up six hits.

-- The 28-year-old has an ERA of 2.74, with 6.4 strikeouts per nine innings, in 17 games this season.
-Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.